 The classifications of loans reflect a judgment about the risks of default and loss associated with the loan.
 The Company reviews the ratings on criticized credits monthly.
 Ratings are adjusted to reflect the degree of risk and loss that is felt to be inherent in each credit as of each monthly reporting period.
 All classified credits are evaluated for impairments.
 If impairment is determined to exist, a specific reserve is established.
-The Company's methodology is structured so that specific reserves are increased in accordance with deterioration in credit quality (and a corresponding increase in risk and loss) or decreased in accordance with improvement in credit quality (and a corresponding increase in risk and loss) or decreased in accordance with improvement in credit quality (and a corresponding increase in risk and loss).
+The Company's methodology is structured so that specific reserves are increased in accordance with deterioration in credit quality (and a corresponding increase in risk and loss) or decreased in accordance with improvement in credit quality (and a corresponding decrease in risk and loss).